wp-plugins/wishpond-social-campaigns/readme.txt

 = 1.1 =
 * Automatic login so that you don't need to manage extra login information.
 Improved sweepstakes and offers.
 Better tracking.
+* Now allowing multiple campaigns at the same time.

 = 1.0 =
 * The first version.
 The big bang.
 Where it all began.